Ediser-mEDRA/ARDI-service/README.md

   Description of the Response body
   ================================

+  The response body provided through the REST API in the form of a JSON includes:
+  * The assigned ARDI
+  * The full DRS metadata in the LCC compliant format.
+  * The accounting data, providing results (success/failure) for each operation (creation/update) for each service (Handle System/Hub service/Metadata service).
-  The response body contains the whole DigitalRightsholderStatement metadata element and a string **drs** that contain the whole xml sumbitted in the request body.
-To be sure that the submission has been successfully achieved, let's verify that in the json response body, the following array must contain all result **SUCCESS**
+  To be sure that the submission has been successfully achieved, in the JSON response body the following array must contain **SUCCESS** result for all the operations

         { ...
           "accounting": [